 The stone tape idea was actually the first idea I had for my Spooky Geology blog.
-(A condensed version of this post will appear there for a different audience.)
 I have been seeking out references for a few years now.
 I found different information about the origin of the stone tape.
 For non-geologists, and, hopefully, the paranormal researchers, who are looking for additional information on the topic, this will be a good primer and provide a foundation for the further use (or not) of it as an explanation (or as a non-explanation).
 But geologists (or any scientist for that matter) will recognize the obvious flaws with this proposed mechanism to explain hauntings.
 Finally, I will explain why it’s still popular with ghost hunters today.

 Initially, the stone tape theory (STT, since I’m going to be typing that a lot) requires the assumption that there is a real phenomenon where people repeatedly experience an anomalous event explicitly related to a certain location.
 The individual may perceive this event as a ghost encounter or haunting, a place-memory, a reaction to or sense about the location, or a feeling of time travel.
 Paranormal researchers who have assumed this location-specific phenomenon occurs look for an explanation.
 A popular modern explanation for this is the STT.